Cognigy/Documentation/docs/en/docs/insights/glossary.md

 # Insights Glossary

+Insights terms listed in alphabetical order.
 All the terms are given in the glossary for informational purposes.

-_**Session**_
-: A unit of interaction between a user and a Cognigy virtual or human agent.
-The session begins when a user sends their initial input to Cognigy, which can be either a chat or voice message, and ends when the user or human agent completes or terminates the interaction.
-The session can contain an unlimited number of user inputs.

-_**Conversation**_
-: A billable unit of interaction between a user and a Cognigy virtual or human agent.
-For more information about billed conversations, read [Cognigy Billing Policy](../ai/billing.md).

 ## A